Music of the Mana series: Trials of Mana

 Seiken Densetsu 3 Original Sound Version is a soundtrack album of music from Trials of Mana.
 The soundtrack was composed by Hiroki Kikuta.
-Kikuta completed it with little assistance, having performed the sound selection, editing, effect design, and data encoding himself.
+Kikuta completed it primarily by himself, doing the sound selection, editing, effect design, and data encoding.
+He was assisted by a sound programmer, Hidenori Suzuki, which along with his experience from the previous game allowed him to compose over three times the amount of music he had created for Secret of Mana.
+Kikuta decided to take the music in a "different direction" than Secret of Mana's, as he did not think he could surpass it with the same concept, and tried to create a mix of multiple simultaneous instruments using the six sound channels of the Super NES.
 The music has been described as ranging from "bouncy" and "energetic" to "flowing" and "serene".
 The soundtrack features 60 tracks on 3 discs and spans a duration of 3:19:21.
 The album was published by NTT Publishing on August 25, 1995, with the catalog numbers PSCN-5026~8 and republished by Square Enix on October 1, 2004, with the catalog numbers NTCP-5026~8.
 The main theme from Secret of Mana, "Where Angels Fear to Tread", called "Fear of the Heavens" there, makes a return in this installment.

-Freddie W. of RPGFan, in his review of the album, named it as "one of the high points of Hiroki Kikuta’s work on the series".
+Freddie W. of RPGFan, in his review of the album, named it as "one of the high points of Hiroki Kikuta's work on the series".
 He described it as having a very cohesive "feel", and as being a "more refined and matured" version of the "feeling" of the Secret of Mana soundtrack.
 Square Enix Music Online's review agreed with the quality of the music, calling it "among the finest ever heard on the Super Nintendo".
 They also termed it "in many ways superior to the score of Seiken Densetsu 2", which they described as having been an "instant winner" due to the work of Kikuta.